A University in Motion. Apply now!

-If you’re working in law enforcement or interested in branching out into a new field and looking to pursue your master’s, you may have wondered what you can do with a criminal justice degree.
+Maybe you’re working in law enforcement—or interested in branching out into a new field—and looking to pursue your master’s degree.
+Have you wondered what you can do with a criminal justice master’s degree?

-A master’s in criminal justice can help a law enforcement officer get promoted, sharpen critical skills for someone in a criminal justice-related field or serve as an entry point for a competitive job, such as a position at a federal agency.
+A master’s degree in criminal justice can help a law enforcement officer get promoted, sharpen critical skills for someone in a criminal justice-related field, or serve as an entry point for a competitive job, such as a position at a federal agency.

-The Master of Science in Criminal Justice is designed to provide advanced preparation for those interested in professional careers in the justice and public safety field or those who wish to pursue doctoral study.
-The degree is designed to be completed in one year, with a total of 30 semester hours.
+The full-online Master of Science in Criminal Justice at AUM is designed to provide advanced preparation for those interested in professional careers in the justice and public safety field or those who wish to pursue doctoral study.
+The degree is designed to be completed in two years, with a total of 30 semester hours.

 Depending on their career objectives, candidates for the Master of Science in Criminal Justice degree have three options to demonstrate competence: